Davies, Ch 5: Interpretation

 i.
 From work itself; from what author says (though authors aren’t always reliable about their intentions); from external sources such as author’s letters

 13. One: Actual intentionalism (AI): Meaning of work is what author intended

 a.
 Goal of interpretation to uncover what artist meant and to make sense of art as a communication from artist

 i.
 Just as we look to the speaker’s intentions to find out what she means in conversation, so too we do this in art

-(1) Speaker says: “Meet you at the bank” correct interpretation is determined by speaker’s intention
+(1) Speaker says: “Meet you at the bank” correct interpretation (side of river or financial institution) is determined by speaker’s intention

 ii.
 Examples where author fails to realize her intention: